 Child Custody Attorney in Mesa Arizona

 Child custody is one of the most important points of any divorce or legal separation agreement.
 Ideally, parents prioritize their children’s needs and cooperate in creating a custody plan that is in their best interest.
 Unfortunately, oftentimes the reality is that your spouse is unwilling to cooperate, may be unfit to be involved in raising your children, or may have different views on how to resolve custody disputes.
 Arizona child custody laws can be highly complex and confusing.
 An attorney can play an important role in helping a parent understand his or her custody rights in regards to a divorce or legal separation.
-It is important that you have an Arizona family law attorney on your side to protect your rights and represent your interests.
+It is important that you have an Mesa family law attorney on your side to protect your rights and represent your interests.

 Types of Child Custody